cc-tweaked/CC-Tweaked/CONTRIBUTING.md

  - In-game (`./src/testMod/java/dan200/computercraft/ingame/`): These tests are run on an actual Minecraft server, using the same system Mojang do][mc-test].
 The aim of these is to test in-game behaviour of blocks and peripherals.

-   These tests are run with `./gradlew testServer`.
+   These tests are run with `./gradlew runGametest`.

 ## CraftOS tests
 CraftOS's tests are written using a test system called "mcfly", heavily inspired by [busted] (and thus RSpec).
 Groups of